 The good news is that just as quickly as these AI systems have advanced, powerful tools to detect AI-generated text have kept pace.
 Large companies like Google are already using those tools, and both free and paid versions are available to smaller-scale business people and consumers.

 This blog post shares a look at the current state of tools for detecting AI-generated text, and dives into some of the reasons why detecting this text is important.
+If you don't know where to start with AI writing, you might want to check our this AI writing course.

 To be clear, AI-generated text is not necessarily bad.
 Advanced AI systems can generate real insights and genuinely helpful content.
 The company Content At Scale, for example, uses AI and other tools to produce blog posts that can be genuinely enlightening.